-A knowledgeable Marietta, Georgia, DUI Defense Lawyer will be up-to-date on the most recent modifications to drug and alcohol laws and the consequences of each.
-Since the charges for any criminal conviction depend upon various aspects, such as previous convictions or arrests, you should retain counsel as soon as you are arrested.
+A knowledgeable and skilled Marietta DUI attorney will be up-to-date on the most recent modifications to drug and alcohol laws and the consequences of each.
+Since the charges for any criminal conviction depend upon various aspects, such as previous convictions or arrests, you should retain counsel from a DUI defense lawyer as soon as you are arrested.

 When to Hire a DUI Lawyer in Marietta GA

-Marietta Municipal Court handles traffic offenses that occur within the city limits, including DUI.
+Marietta Police Department and Marietta Municipal Court handle traffic offenses that occur within the city limits, including DUI.
+So, if you committed a traffic offense inside the city limits of Marietta, you may have to appear at the Marietta Municipal Court.
 However, Marietta Municipal Court doesn’t conduct jury trials.
 In some cases, a jury trial is a good option to avoid a DUI conviction.
 If you are willing to pursue that option, your case will be sent to Cobb County State Court.
-A DUI in Marietta can be considered as one of the most serious prosecuted cases.
-If you think you don’t need Marietta DUI lawyers, know that an experienced DUI defense attorney can help you, even if you don’t contest your case.

 DUI attorneys usually start building their case by getting all the facts regarding a DUI arrest.
 That includes field sobriety test experts, the report of a police officer who conducted the test, 911 calls, surveillance videos, and other information they may consider relevant to build a strong defense for your DUI case.

-How a Marietta DUI Attorney Can Help You
+How an Experienced Marietta DUI Lawyer Can Help You

 The right Marietta DUI attorney understands that laws are complex and ever-changing and that each case has its own nuances.
 But, there are commonalities in the process of handling a DUI charge.

-If you have been arrested for DUI or driving while impaired, you must request a hearing with the Department of Driver Services (DDS) within ten business days to avoid having your driver’s license automatically suspended if you have refused the state breath, blood, or bodily fluid test.
+If you have been arrested for DUI or driving while impaired, you must request a hearing with the Department of Driver Services (DDS), also referred to as the ALS hearing, within ten business days to avoid having your driver’s license automatically suspended if you have refused the state breath, blood, or bodily fluid test.
 The fee for reserving the hearing is $150.
 The penalty for failing to pay the DDS- Administrative License Hearing or ALS fee will result in the suspension of your driving privileges for up to 12 months.